It makes sense, then, that we’re involved with the Milken Institute, whose motto is “Changing the World in Innovative Ways.”

 About Neelam Sandhu

-Neelam is Vice President of Business Operations in the Office of the CEO.
-Since joining BlackBerry in 2009 Neelam has held various positions, including Brand Management, Brand Messaging, Marketing Operations, Go-To-Market for the Curve and Porsche Design products and Corporate Strategic Initiatives.
-Neelam holds a bachelor’s degree, with honors, in Business Management, from the University of Leicester and an Executive Certification in Financial Analysis from the University of California at Berkeley’s Haas School of Business.
+Neelam Chairs the Consumer Technology Associations Artificial Intelligence Committee.
+She holds a Bachelor’s degree, with Honors, in Business Management, from the University of Leicester and an Executive Certification in Financial Analysis from the University of California at Berkeley’s Haas School of Business.

 functioning of the site, while others are to help us understand how you use it.
 Read more here about our cookies, and how you can